seafoam6/lets-kill-css/PITCHME.md

 const superStyle = Object.assign(internalLink, blueStuff, sunnyD, purpleStuff);

-note:  Properties later in the chain will supercede properties earlier in the chain.
+note:  Properties later in the chain will supersede properties earlier in the chain.
 So here, the purpleStuff wins.

 ---